Angels Flight (novel): Plot

-Entrenkin clears the majority of Elias' files to be reviewed by Bosch's investigators and reveals that Elias was planning to prove who really killed Kincaid in court.
-They find a series of anonymous letters that apparently tipped off Elias about Harris' innocence.
-These include several coded messages and a print-out of a prostitution website.
-Bosch meets with his former partner, Detective Frankie Sheehan, who was assigned to the Harris case.
-Sheehan admits to Bosch that he tortured Harris but says that he did not plant the fingerprint evidence.
-Bosch talks to Elias' private investigator, who reveals the exculpatory evidence Elias uncovered.
-One of the anonymous letters reveals that Kincaid's mother, Kate, had her car detailed at Harris' workplace, explaining how the fingerprint evidence.
-Bosch also finds two homeless men who report that Kincaid's body was moved to the location where it was found after Harris had already been taken into police custody.
+Entrenkin reveals that Elias was planning to identify Stacey Kincaid's true killer in court.
+They find anonymous letters that had apparently tipped off Elias about Harris' innocence.
+Bosch meets with his former partner, Detective Frankie Sheehan, who admits that he tortured Harris but insists that he did not plant the fingerprint evidence.
+Bosch talks to Elias' private investigator, who reveals that Kincaid's mother, Kate, had her car detailed at Harris' workplace, explaining the fingerprint evidence.
+Bosch also finds two homeless men who report that Kincaid's body was moved to the location where it was found after Harris had already been taken into custody.
 Bosch now knows that Harris is innocent.

-Bosch's partner, Detective Kizmin Rider, figures out the meaning of two more of the anonymous letters.
-They reveal how to gain access to a child pornography website hidden within the prostitution site's webpage, showing photos of Kincaid being sexually abused for years before her murder.
+Bosch's partner, Detective Kizmin Rider, figures out the anonymous letters reveal how to gain access to a secret child pornography website showing photos of Kincaid being sexually abused for years before her murder.
 Rider believes that Stacey's stepfather is the man in the pictures; when Elias accessed this website, he set off a warning system to its administrators, possibly precipitating his murder.
 Bosch theorizes that Kate sent the anonymous tip to Elias, knowing that it would reveal her husband's guilt.
 After learning that Sheehan's wife has left him, Bosch invites the detective to stay at his house.

-Bosch meets Kate, who confirms that Sam was a pedophile and had killed her daughter.
+Kate confirms to Bosch that Sam is a pedophile and killed her daughter.
 Bosch takes a phone call from an FBI agent who is executing a warrant on the Kincaids' house.
-Sam and his security guard, who assisted in Stacey's murder, were found after having been shot to death by Kate.
+Sam and his security guard, who assisted in Stacey's murder, are found after having been shot to death by Kate.
 As Bosch is learning of this development on the phone, Kate kills herself in front of him with the same gun.
-Bosch returns home to find Sheehan dead, apparently having committed suicide.
+He returns home to find Sheehan dead, apparently having also committed suicide.
 Ballistics match Sheehan's gun to the weapons used to kill Elias and Perez, and the LAPD brass announce that the case is closed.
-Entrenkin announces that she will resign as inspector-general and take over Elias' practice, representing Harris.
+Entrenkin announces that she will resign and take over Elias' practice, representing Harris.
 Riots break out in South Central Los Angeles.